ajitagupta/core-java-mini-projects/README.md

 Lambda expression does not support normal interface.

+Method expressions are readable writing syntax of lambda expressions.
+There are three types: a) We reference the method using object of the class, b) we use the static method using :: or using c) constructor.

 ### Functional Interface
 A functional interface contains only one single abstract method (SAM).
 It takes as annotation `@FunctionalInterface`.